Open-Source-Tools/.github/profile/README.md

 ## Support and Donate

 1. Support us by following Open Society.
-2. Buy me a coffee.
+2. Buy us a coffee.

     | Librepay | Ko-Fi |
     |----------|-------|